BlackCatRepo/Oneshot-2014-PS-Vita/README.md

 **Full CPU Overclock is a necessary!**

-*If for some reason game not working try to install EasyRPG player from here: https://easyrpg.org/player/downloads/*
+*If for some reason game not working try to install EasyRPG player from here: https://easyrpg.org/player/downloads/ Also I will try to make Russian language, but no promises*